Manzi-Elvis/Manzi-Elvis/README.md

 <summary><b>Backend engineering</b></summary>

 > While I don’t primarily position myself as a backend engineer, I bring valuable experience in the field, particularly
-> with the MERN stack,.
+> with the MERN stack.
 This expertise allows me to contribute effectively to backend
 > development tasks as part of a comprehensive project solution.
 </details>